OpenRobotLab/GRUtopia/docs/en/tutorials/how-to-use-mocap-teleop.md

-# Hand Gesture-Based Motion Capture (Mocap) Remote Control Franka Tutorial
+# Tutorial on Hand Gesture-Based Motion Capture (Mocap) Teleoperation for Franka

 This tutorial will guide you through the process of setting up and controlling the Franka robotic arm using hand gestures.
-By following this guide, you will be able to complete the `GRUtopia/demo/franka_manipulation_mocap_remote.py` task, enabling flexible control of the arm’s movement, rotation, gripper actions, and even the camera position in the simulated environment.
+By following this guide, you will be able to complete the `GRUtopia/demo/franka_manipulation_mocap_teleop.py` task, enabling flexible control of the arm’s movement, rotation, gripper actions, and even the camera position in the simulated environment.
 Let's get started by following the steps below.

 ## 1. Implementation Guide